Kritesh-06/Test1/README.md

 # Test1
-This is my 1st git repo. practise
+This is my 1st git repo. practise.
+Author-Kritesh Bhujel.